Netcracker/KubeMarine/documentation/Kubecheck.md

 *Task*: `geo_monitor`

 The task checks status of DNS resolving, pod-to-service and pod-to-pod connectivity between cluster in geographically distributed schemas.
-This task works only if `procedure_config` is provided with information about `paas-geo-monitor`, at least service name and namespace.
+This task works only if procedure config file is provided with information about `paas-geo-monitor`, at least service name and namespace.
 For example:
 ```yaml
 geo-monitor: